weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Note that if p = 1, 2, 3, then m is length, area, and volume, respectively.

-11.5 Definition A nonnegative additive set function ¢ defined on & is said to be regular if the following is true: To every A € & and to every ¢ > 0 there exist sets F € &, G € & such that Fis closed, G is open, F< 4 = G, and
+11.5 Definition A nonnegative additive set function c defined on & is said to be regular if the following is true: To every A € & and to every c > 0 there exist sets F € &, G € & such that Fis closed, G is open, F< 4 = G, and

-(16) dG) —e < P(A) < o(F) +e.
+(16) dG) -e < P(A) < o(F) +e.

 11.6 Examples